tearflake/symp-intro/README.md

 * Programs prove their *form* before they express their *meaning*.
 * Syntax and semantics are equals — two halves of a single act.
-* Everything can be described in its own language.
+* Everything can be described in its own syntax and semantics.

 It’s deliberately colorless, minimalist, and transparent.
 A tool for anyone who loves **building languages more than writing in them**.